 Start trigger:

-Below is an example of a trigger that starts the timer within the legacy app:
+Below is an example of an action of a trigger that starts the timer within the legacy app:

 If you've consolidated your timers, you can remove any actions that were previously used to start timers in order to remind your agents when an SLA was approaching since this is built into one timer now.